ambernettech/chefdk-fundamentals/scene_06.md

 45
 -

 There a single command that encapsulates the entire workflow - that is `kitchen test`.
-It works as all the other commands do with regard to parameters and targeting instances.

 Kitchen test ensures that if the instance was in any state - created, converged, or verified - that it is immediately destroyed.
 This ensures a clean instance to perform all of the steps: create; converge; and verify. `kitchen test` completes the entire execution by destroying the instance at the end.